exakat/exakat-docs/Reference/Rules/Classes/UndefinedProperty.rst

   List of properties that are not explicitly defined in the class, its parents or traits.

 It is possible to spot unidentified properties by using the PHP's magic methods ``__get`` and ``__set``.
 Even if the class doesn't use magic methods, any call to an undefined property will be directed to those methods, and they can be used as a canary, warning that the code is missing a definition.

 In PHP 8.2, undefined properties are reported as deprecated.
-They will be a Fatal `Error <https://www.php.net/error>`_ in PHP 9.0.
+They will become a Fatal `Error <https://www.php.net/error>`_ in PHP 9.0.

 .. code-block:: php